Unit 3 Introduction: Cities, Societies, and Empires

 Trade networks started locally but grew to cover large distances.
 These networks moved goods, people, and ideas across the world.
 As cities emerged, they formed metropolitan networks, connecting cities with their surrounding villages and rural areas.
 Cities could influence these areas because they had larger populations.

 Trade networks expanded even further.
-In Eurasia, horses helped messages and control spread far from the capitals of empires.
+In Eurasia, the domestication of horses helped messages and control spread far from the capitals of empires.
 Camels in western Asia and Africa made desert travel quicker.
 Llamas served a similar purpose in the Americas.

 Cities